Staff and Contributors

 The Civil Rights and Labor History Projects are directed by Professor James N. Gregory at the University of Washington and supported by the Harry Bridges Center for Labor Studies, the Simpson Center for the Humanities, and the Center for the Study of Pacific Northwest.
 These projects have depended upon the contributions of hundreds of people and many community organizations, libraries, and musuems.
 Here are partial lists.

-Director: James N. Gregory
+Director and co-founder: James N. Gregory

 Co-founder and Project Coordinator: Trevor Griffey